Asbestos Exposure Injury Lawyer in New York City

 Even the smallest exposure to asbestos can lead to serious health concerns.
 Asbestos has been linked to causing Mesothelioma and other cancers.
 In almost 90 percent of Mesothelioma cases, asbestos exposure was a contributing factor.

 Mesothelioma is a cancer commonly caused by the exposure when asbestos particles are inhaled.
 It affects the mesothelium, a membrane that covers and protects internal organs.
 As a result of such exposure, abnormal cells invade and damage nearby tissues and organs.
-For more information about mesothelioma, click here.
+For more information about our mesothelioma legal services, click here.

 How to Protect Yourself from Asbestos Exposure